Himanshimittal051104/Alzheimer_Diagnosis_CNN/README.md

 This project implements a **Convolutional Neural Network (CNN)** using **PyTorch** to classify brain MRI images into four categories related to Alzheimer’s disease.

-The project focuses on building a CNN from scratch and systematically studying the effect of different techniques such as **Batch Normalization, Dropout, and Data Augmentation** on model performance.
+The project focuses on building CNN models from scratch and systematically studying the effect of different techniques such as **Batch Normalization, Dropout, Data Augmentation, CNN architecture tuning, and Transfer Learning using ResNet-18** on model performance.

 ---